How To Start Microdosing Psychedelics: A Beginner’s Guide

 Moreover, make sure that you’re mindful of how your mental health changes (if at all) during your microdosing regimen.
 It’s why using one of a handful of microdosing apps may prove helpful.

 According to a study published in Harm Reduction Journal in 2019, the potential benefits of microdosing psychedelics are most apparent related to mood and focus.

 Participants saw improvements in mood (26.6%), focus (14.8%), and creativity (12.9%).
 Additionally, some challenges were reported as well, with issues like illegality and physiological discomfort among the most prevalent concerns.

 The figure below shows a more in-depth look at some of the benefits (and challenges) from participants who took part in the study.
 (Image via “Psychedelic microdosing benefits and challenges: an empirical codebook”)

-In general terms, a gram of psilocybin mushrooms costs about $10 (depending on the species), whereas an eighth of shrooms costs about $40.
-Finally, a quarter of shrooms (7 g) costs anywhere between $55-$75.
+A gram of psilocybin mushrooms costs about $10 (depending on the species), whereas an eighth of shrooms costs about $40.
+LSD tabs cost $4 to $10.
+So a microdose costs about $1.

 Disclaimer: We do not endorse the illicit use of Schedule 1 psychedelic compounds in a non-therapeutic setting.
 We do, however, hope the regulations look at the research to understand how these drugs can used in powerfully positive ways.